Hydeaway Farm

 Once a month we receive a batch of about twenty heifers, newly weaned off milk and ready to be fed only hay and concentrates.
 For the first month they live in groups of ten; and then up until they are twenty-two months old and two months from calving, they live in batches of twenty according to age and weight.

-The calves live in a feedlot system, a series of grassy paddocks of moderate size, where they have enough space to frolic as calves are meant to frolic.
+The heifers live in a feedlot system, a series of grassy paddocks of moderate size, where they have enough space to frolic as calves are meant to frolic.
 They do not go out to graze, however, due to the size of the farm.
 We try to keep their handling as stress-free and relaxed as possible.
 We are very careful to keep the records up to date.

 We are hoping to expand the heifer raising business, but we only raise dairy heifers.